 You can earn miles fast by doing this simple travel and credit card tip.
 Use your airline co-branded credit card to purchase something from a merchant partner (be sure to give the merchant partner your membership card or number).
 By doing this, you’ll earn miles/points on your credit card and you’ll also earn miles/points from the merchant partner.

 Wait for Promotions Before you Book

 Every now and then, airlines run a promotion wherein you can book an award ticket for minimal miles/points.
-Like for example, GetGo is currently running this promotion wherein you could book an award flight for as low as 400 points!
+Like for example, GetGo ran this promotion wherein you could book an award flight for as low as 400 points!
 If you only use your points during promotions like this, then you’d be able to book more award tickets.

 Always Update Yourself with Rules and Policy Changes

 Since this program is run at the discretion of the airlines, be sure to keep yourself updated with the changes in their rules and policies to avoid getting surprises in the future.
 Some of the common changes include, spend to miles ratio, miles redemption award chart updates, and more.

 The easiest and fastest way to stay updated with promotions and changes with policies is by signing up with their newsletters.
 If you’re already a member of a frequent flyer program, just go to your account settings and check if you subscribed to their updates.